grscheller/scheller-linux-archive/notes/gitNotes.md

    $ git checkout -b some_branch remote-name/some_branch
 ```

-    5. Lets say we have two remotes each with a branch with same name.
+Lets say we have two remotes each with a branch with same name

 ```bash
    $ git branch -r